This article includes information about:

 What to send to a Jewish funeral

 Although flowers are often associated with funerals, you should not send flowers to a Jewish funeral.
 Rather, you may take a donation for a charity or a Jewish organization that your loved one supported.
-You may also send a gift of food for the family.
+You may also of food for the family.

 What to wear to a Jewish funeral

 Guests usually wear all black or another dark color to a Jewish funeral.
 Avoid wearing flashy clothes or accessories—modest and conservative clothing is preferred.
 Though the dress code may be less formal at some Jewish funerals, it's often best to dress more formally than be underdressed.
 Men typically wear coats and ties; women wear dresses or pantsuits.

 In some congregations, men of all religions who attend the funeral will wear a head covering, such as a yarmulke, which is normally available at the funeral home.
 Women will occasionally be asked to cover their heads as well.
 They may use a scarf or lace covering.

 At a typical Jewish funeral, guests don't greet close family (mother, father, spouse, children) until after the burial.
 At a funeral home or synagogue, these family members usually assemble in a separate room as guests arrive.
 After guests are seated, these mourners enter and sit at the front of the room.